hyi96/TaskApp/docs/features.md

 1. `DayDetectionService` polls every 60 seconds.
 When `DateTime.Now.Date` advances, it fires `NewDayDetected`.
 2. The app collects all dailies that were **not completed** in their most recent period.
 3. If any exist, a **New Day Window** is shown listing the missed dailies for review.
+Users can check off dailies they actually completed — these are retroactively marked as completed for the previous period and gold is awarded.
 4. All tasks are refreshed:
    - Dailies check their period and update completion status.
    - Habits check their reset cadence and reset counters if due.